 Today’s guest post is from Nicole Caron, talking about a somewhat underreported part of communication disability – that of taking the ‘un’ about of ‘unintelligible’.
 If you like what you read I strongly recommend you visit their crowdfunding page… Nicole was very patient with me on the back and forth of this guest post… “No, my readers know all about that”, “No, my readers are much more technical than that…” and we had lots of fun haggling over the words.

+As regular readers of this blog will know, being unable to express and communicate your thoughts and feelings is an everyday reality for millions of people (1.5% of the Western World’s population) who suffer from speech disabilities.
+This is very hard and frustrating for them and affects much larger circles in society such as families, caregivers, friends and society as a whole.
 Until now the approach taken by developers of assistive technology for people with speech disabilities has completely bypassed voice, opting to use other modes of communication including communication boards that replace speech with symbols and images, head-tracking, eye-tracking, and switches.
 These solutions are often expensive, awkward and unnatural to use and degrade natural speech.
 There are no products on the market today that allow people with speech disabilities to communicate using their voice.

 At Voiceitt, we are trying to fill this gap.
 Voiceitt is developing Talkitt, an innovative speech technology which is able recognize unintelligible language and translate it into understandable speech.
 Ultimately, Talkitt is giving individuals with speech impairments their voice back!
 Talkitt’s slogan is “This is my voice”.